Mark Ingram II Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Over his six career matchups against them, Ingram has averaged 61.3 rushing yards against the Falcons, 36.8 more than his over/under in Sunday's game.
+- In his six career matchups against them, Ingram has averaged 61.3 rushing yards against the Falcons, 36.8 more than his over/under in Sunday's game.

-- In two of six games versus the Falcons Ingram has rushed for a touchdown.
-But he did not have multiple TDs in either of those games.
+- Ingram has had a rushing touchdown in two games against the Falcons, but did not have multiple TDs in either of those games.

 - Note: Ingram's stats vs. Falcons date back to 2016.

-- The Falcons have the NFL's 26th-ranked defense against the run, surrendering 127.9 yards per game.
+- In terms of defending against the run, the Falcons are 26th in the NFL, conceding 127.9 yards per game.

-- This year the Falcons have given up 19 rushing TDs.
-They are ranked 27th in the league in that category.
+- The Falcons have given up 19 rushing touchdowns, 27th in the league.

 Recent Performances